-This prayer is the best next step you can make to resist all spiritual forces attempting to overcome you with suicide: “God, In the name of Jesus I put on your armor: truth, righteousness, the preparation of the Gospel of peace, faith, salvation, and the sword of your Spirit.
+This prayer is the best next step you can make to resist all spiritual forces attempting to overcome you with suicide: “God, In the name of Jesus I put on your armor: truth, righteousness, the Gospel of peace, faith, salvation, and the sword of your Spirit.
 I thank you that with your armor on I can withstand all spiritual forces working against me.”
 (Ephesians 6:10-17)

 Other Path Options

 Another choice is to continue on the path that has become filled with distress, sorrow, and pain.
 Most likely, however, choosing this path will bring a person right back to contemplating suicide.

 One could take the path that daily puts on the armor of God, asks for the guide of the Spirit of truth, and follows the Spirit of truth’s guidance.
 Those two steps, taken at the start of each day, can profoundly change your life.
 The putting on the armor of God will reduce the intensity and frequency of distress, sorrow, and pain.
 The Spirit of truth will guide you into the truth of other things you can do: things that result in less pain and more joy.